khanh19934/react-native-ts-boiler-plate/README.md

 ```

 > Note: Make sure you close all active chrome debugger tabs and then restart the debugger from the React Native Development context menu.

-## Deployment

-Read the **[Deployment guide](docs/DEPLOYMENT.md)** to learn how to deploy the application to test devices, app stores, and how to use Code Push to push updates to your users immediately.